dilipomi/SimpleDApp/README.md

-# Create An Ethereum Dapp with Ethersjs
+# Create a simple dApp on Ethereum

  This is a step-by-step tutorial on how to create a front end, deploy a Solidity smart contract, and connect them together.
  We will use [Metamask](https://metamask.io), [Remix IDE](https://remix.ethereum.org) and [Ethersjs](https://github.com/ethers-io/ethers.js/).